fkirc/skip-duplicate-actions/README.md

 - GitHub's `path-ignore` does not work for [required checks](https://docs.github.com/en/github/administering-a-repository/about-required-status-checks).
 If you path-ignore a required check, then pull requests will block forever without being mergeable.
 - Although GitHub's `path-ignore` works well with `pull_request`-triggers, it does not really work with `push`-triggers.

-To overcome those limitations, `skip-duplicate-action` provides a more flexible `paths_ignore` feature with an efficient backtracking-algorithm.
+To overcome those limitations, `skip-duplicate-actions` provides a more flexible `paths_ignore` feature with an efficient backtracking-algorithm.
 Instead of stupidly looking at the current commit, `paths_ignore` will look for successful checks in the commit-history.

 ## Cancel outdated workflow-runs